How We made our Entry Hallway Look Huge

-Guys, our entry hallway was suuuper dark and narrow when we moved in.
+Our entry hallway was suuuper dark and narrow when we moved in.
 The front door didn't even have a window!
 Our home does not have an official entryway – you just walk in the front door to a long dark hallway that leads to our kitchen.
 My design challenge was to find a way to brighten the space and make it seem much bigger without tearing down walls.
 After tons of research, I found that board and batten is great for drawing your eye upward and helps create the illusion of a larger space.

 Even as soon as the unfinished boards were tacked up, we could see just how much larger the hallway felt!
-A new hallway floor that matched the rest of the main floor certainly helped as well!
-Peace out, outdated linoleum!

 I also wanted to lighten up the color of the hallway so I decided to paint the walls the same color as the new trim – Sherwin Williams Alabaster.
 Everything is a satin finish for a clean, fresh feel.